typebi/Unfolderer/README.md

 # Unfolderer
-Macro that extracts files from folders
+Macro extracting files from folders

 1. Renaming files to parent directory's name  and Numbering
 2. Move files to parent directory